-Hilarie was elected to the ECE professional role on the NZK board in 2015.
+Hilarie was elected to the ECE professional role on the NZK board in 2015 and is in her second term.
 Hilarie is a senior teacher with the Whanganui Kindergarten Association and has been in this role since 2005.
 During this time she has also held an ex officio role on the association board and participated in NZK meetings and Senior Teacher Hui.
 Prior to this she was an early childhood professional development facilitator for ten years with Massey University.

 "I am committed to strengthening teaching and learning outcomes in in Early childhood.
 Proud of our rich history and kindergartens continued ability to provide high quality education for young children"

 Claire was elected to the NZK board in 2011.
 She took up an appointed position on the board in 2013 and is in her second term.
 Claire has been a board member on the He Whānau Manaaki (formerly Wellington) Kindergarten Association since 2005 and vice-chair since 2009, and is also a trustee on the Cashmere Avenue School board.